Operation Farm Gate

-Farm Gate was the code name for an American air force mission operating in Vietnam before the overt US entry into the Vietnam War.
+Farm Gate was the code name for a United States Air Force (USAF) mission operating in Vietnam before the overt US entry into the Vietnam War.

 History

 In the early 1960s, the U.S. armed forces were developing units specifically designed to counter guerrilla warfare.
-The first United States Air Force (USAF) unit of this nature was the 4400th Combat Crew Training Squadron code named "Jungle Jim" that were later renamed the 1st Air Commando Wing (after the similarly named 1st Air Commando Group which served in the China Burma India Theater of World War II).
+The first USAF unit of this nature was the 4400th Combat Crew Training Squadron code named "Jungle Jim" that were later renamed the 1st Air Commando Wing (after the similarly named 1st Air Commando Group which served in the China Burma India Theater of World War II).
 The squadron specialized in tactics used to support friendly ground forces in small, 'brushfire' conflicts.
 In October 1961, John F. Kennedy authorized the deployment of a detachment of Air Commandos to South Vietnam.
 The 4400th CCTS headed from their home at Eglin Air Force Base, Florida, to Bien Hoa Air Base in South Vietnam.
 Their mission was to train the Republic of Vietnam Air Force (RVNAF) using older aircraft in support of the type of conflict they were facing.
 Crews were trained to fly the T-28 Trojan, C-47 Skytrain and B-26 Invader.
 The code name for the 4400th CCTS and its mission was Farm Gate.
 At least four of the B-26s had initially been earmarked for use in Operation Haik in Indonesia.
 These aircraft had initially been sourced by the CIA backed Civil Air Transport from the bone yard at Clark Field AB, Philippines and were to be used by anti-Sukarno rebels.
 Ultimately, only one of the aircraft later used in Farm Gate, B-26B 44-34376, was actively used for operations in Indonesia.

 The initial combat training sorties commenced on 19 December 1961.

 On 26 December 1961, Washington issued new regulations directing that all Farm Gate missions would include at least one South Vietnamese national on board every aircraft.
 Secretary of Defense Robert McNamara further amplified this requirement by stating that the Vietnamese would fly in the backseat position.
 While the aircraft were often piloted by American "advisers," for training purposes, it was required by Washington that a South Vietnamese be part of the crew on board any combat missions.
 In the event an aircraft did get shot down in hostile territory, the presence of a Vietnamese crewman would be enough to dodge potential accusations of violating the Geneva Accords (actual interpretation of this regulation was somewhat liberal, however).
 There were some reports of hapless South Vietnamese enlisted men being thrown into the back seats of T-28s and flown into combat by American pilots after having been told not to touch anything in the cockpit.
 The gradual but dramatic expansion of Operation Farm Gate reflected the increasing involvement of the United States in Vietnam.